Board of Directors

 He has owned racehorses for over thirty years, and is a practicing orthodontist, with offices in Northeast Philadelphia and Bucks County.
 His horses currently race under the Wire to Wire Stable name.

-Philip Aristone is currently serving his third term on the PTHA Board, and his second as Treasurer.
-With his assistance, the Finance Committee established a first-of-its-kind pension plan for Parx Racing trainers, which was important in taking care of the horsemen who have supported racing at the Bensalem oval during difficult times.
+Philip Aristone is currently serving his fourth term on the PTHA Board and his first as Second Vice President.
+With his leadership as Treasurer for his prior two terms, the Finance Committee established a first-of-its-kind pension plan for Parx Racing trainers, which was important in taking care of the horsemen who have supported racing at the Bensalem oval during difficult times.

 Aristone feels that the state of racing at Parx has been successful due to the increased purse structure that has finally allowed many horsemen to make a good living in the industry.
 It has also allowed owners to invest their purse money into upgrading their racing stock, and even the Pennsylvania breeders have been able to do the same with their mares and stallions.
 In addition, it has allowed Aristone and the PTHA to work with Parx Racing management for a completely renovated backstretch.